 This calculator is for fetuses older than 14 weeks.
 (We use a different type of measurement in younger pregnancies: the Crown-rump length (CRL)).

 Remember to choose the correct unit - imperial or metric.

 🔅 Our tool also works as a large and small for gestational age calculator: along with the results, you will receive feedback concerning your child's weight's location on the chart and its meaning.
-Read more about LGA/SGA in the section above.
+Read more about LGA/SGA in the.

 Fetal growth chart

 Here you can find the fetal weight week by week for the fetuses of an unknown gender ♀️/♂️:

 |Gestational Age (weeks)||Estimated Fetal Weight (g) by percentile|